Easy Apple Pie Recipe Using Fresh Apples – With Video!

 Basic Apple Pie Recipe

-My go-to apple pie recipe made with fresh apples!
+My go-to apple pie recipe!
 Homemade, flaky crust with juicy apple filling.
-Makes a delicious pie that goes perfectly with ice cream!
+Makes a delicious pie that goes perfectly with vanilla ice cream.

 Prep: 15 minutes